ricmmartins/azure-automation/README.md

 ![import](images/import.png)

 Now let's start with some changes.
 I'll change the name in order to be more acurated with the function desired.
-I'lll rename the name to **Stop-Nginx** and create an appropriated description:
+I'lll rename the name to **Stop-Nginx** and create an appropriated **description**:
 ![stopnginx](images/stopnginx.png)

 Finishing the importing:
 ![importfinished](images/importfinished.png)